rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 Nmap done: 1 IP address (1 host up) scanned in 5.34 seconds
 ```

-Notice the onl output is that the port is open.
+Notice the only output is that the port is open.
 If the switch supported "monitor list" it would have returned a list of devices that have requested time.

 The second is very useful when you are having time issues.
 You can run it against the configured time server and see if you get response.
 I have an alias setup for this script: